-- Brand: This is where you can customize what everything looks like – adjust the color, theme, logo, overlays and video files (simply click them to make them appear during the live)
+- Brand: This is where you can customize what everything looks like – adjust the color, theme, logo, overlays and video clips (simply click them to make them appear during the live)

 To bring guests into your live stream, press Invite in the bottom menu.
-A link will be generated that you can copy and send to people you’d like to join your live.
+A unique link will be generated that you can copy and send to people you’d like to join your live.
 You can have up to 10 guests on screen at once.

-Once someone joins, their stream will appear down the bottom as a video source that you can add to the broadcast when you’re ready.
-When you want to bring them into your stream, simply select their video.
+When someone joins, their stream will appear down the bottom as a video source that you can add to the broadcast when you’re ready.
+When you want to bring them into your stream, simply click on Add to stream.

-You can also feature a comment on screen by selecting it in the Comments tab.
+Don’t forget you can feature a comment on screen by selecting it in the Comments tab.

 This allows you to add a whole new level of engagement with your audience – not just acknowledging their comments but featuring them on your live stream.

 There are a ton of options here that allow you to customize your live.
 So test out all the awesome features and see which ones suit your style of live stream.

 When you’re ready to stop the live stream, press the Stop Live button in the top right corner.

 There are three pricing options for StreamYard: